 The concept of using self-organizing maps to address indexing is an interesting one.
 More information on the subject: Self-Organizing Maps: A Tourist’s Guide to Neural Network (re)Presentation(s)

 Here are a link and some information about the patent application:

 Invented by Christopher Weare

 US Patent Application 20060218138

 Published September 28, 2006

 Filed on March 25, 2005

-A system and method for performing context based document searching is provided.
-A grid of content tiles is constructed corresponding to a desired concept space.
+A system and method for performing context-based document searching are provided.
+A grid of content tiles is constructed corresponding to the desired concept space.
 Each content tile is assigned a content tag and is associated with a series of feature values.
 The feature values are trained to correspond to various regions of the content space.
 Documents are associated with one or more content tags based on a comparison of document feature values with content tile feature values.
 A search query is modified to include one or more content tags based on the terms in the search query and/or user preferences.
 The search query is then matched to documents associated with content tags contained in the search query.